volodyakurpita/weather-app/README.md

-## Weather Web Application
+## Weather Application

-## Search the weather for the specified city
+The main goal this application - give an opportunity to see all the details the weather in your city.
+Use it, and know what happens with the weather :)